 What undertones does Sherwin Williams Agreeable Gray have?

-Sherwin William Agreeable Gray is a unique greige that doesn’t show a lot of colors in its undertones.
-This makes Agreeable Gray easier to pair with other colors.
-Sherwin Williams Agreeable Gray undertones show hints of violet, green and blue depending on the light and the space.
+Sherwin William Agreeable Gray is a unique greige that can show a wide range of different colors in its undertones depending on the setting.
+This can make Agreeable Gray tricky to pair with other colors.

 Accessible Beige versus Agreeable Gray